sisrfeng/coc-wiki/F.A.Q.md

 ```
 "coc.preferences.customSources": ["word","include"]
 ```
-to your `coc-settings.json`, then it will be triggered by type `:` and more characters.

-## Why location list sometimes doesn't work?

-Some plugin like [ale](https://github.com/w0rp/ale) would clear location list that created by other plugin, check out https://github.com/w0rp/ale/issues/1945, it's recommended to use `Denite coc-diagnostic` to get all location list of diagnostics instead of using location list.
+to your `coc-settings.json`.

 ## How could I add highlight to the markdown documentation?

-Use a markdown plugin which could provide fency code higlight, like https://github.com/tpope/vim-markdown, and use settings like:
+Use a markdown plugin which could provide fency code highlight, like https://github.com/tpope/vim-markdown, and use settings like:

 ```
   let g:markdown_fenced_languages = ['css', 'javascript', 'js=javascript', 'typescript']